gauravxroy/moviZZ/README.md

 **Real-Time Updates**: Stay in the loop with real-time updates on movie releases, trailers, and news.
 Movizz keeps you informed about the ever-evolving world of entertainment.

 **Privacy and Security**: Your privacy and security are our top priorities.
-Movizz follows industry-best practices to ensure your data remains protected.
+Movizz follows industry best practices to ensure your data remains protected.

 Experience Movizz today and embark on a cinematic journey like never before.
 Discover, watch, and share your love for movies and TV shows with Movizz."